 Yes.
+No appointment is necessary.
+Testing is located behind the hospital.
 Call 618-826-4581 ext.
-0 (zero) to register.
+0 (zero) once you arrive to register.
 Please do not present inside the hospital for testing.
-Once you have registered you will be instructed to drive around to the back of the hospital to the blockade with signs about testing.
 Remain in your vehicle.
 Someone will come out to your vehicle to verify your name and date of birth and perform your test through your open vehicle window.
 You will then be given a sheet with instructions.

 I was exposed to a positive COVID-19 patient.
 What do I do?

-The health department should contact you if you have had exposure to someone who has tested positive.
-However, if you are having symptoms you need to call your provider and explain those and your exposure and determine if you need tested.
+IDPH should contact you if you have had exposure to someone who has tested positive.
+However, if you are having symptoms, you need to call your provider and explain those and your exposure and determine if you need tested.
 If you are not having symptoms and feel that you were exposed, you need to stay home, monitor your temp and your symptoms.
 Report any symptoms and/or fever to your provider.